bookofproofs/bookofproofs.github.io/_sources/branches/number-theory/wilson-condition-for-an-integer-to-be-prime.md

 ### Notes

 * In this equation, `$(n-1)!$` denotes the [factorial][bookofproofs$1005] of `$(n-1).$`
-* This proposition is also known as *Wilson's theorem*, called after its discoverer "John Wilson":https://www.bookofproofs.org/history/john-wilson/ (1741 - 1793).
+* This proposition is also known as *Wilson's theorem*, called after its discoverer, [John Wilson](https://mathshistory.st-andrews.ac.uk/Biographies/Wilson_John/) (1741 - 1793).